colin6756/gwas-gene-discovery/README.md

 ## Prerequisites
 * The script can run on any machine able to access linux terminal with either python 2 or python 3.

 * The program does not require heavy computational resources.
-However, The User may neveverthless want to execute the program on a High Performance Computing cluster.
+However, The User may neverthless want to execute the program on a High Performance Computing cluster.
 Therefore, the instructions on how to set up and run the program on Rothhpc4 server at Rothamsted Research which has the Easybuild framework bas been included below.
 The User should read the instructions for any other HPC frameworks.

 * In addition to either Python version, the user should ensure they have installed Requests module into Python path.
 See 3.
 Installing requests in Instructions on how to do this.